 - Werrell, K. P. (2000).
 Hitting a bullet with a bullet: A history of ballistic missile defense.
 Airpower Research Institute.

 - Whittle, R. (2010).
 The dream machine: The untold history of the notorious V-22 Osprey.
 New York, NY: Simon & Schuster.

 - Williamson, S. R., Jr., & Rearden, S. L. (1993).
 The origins of U.S. nuclear strategy, 1945–1953.
 New York, NY: St. Martin’s Press.

 - Wilson, J. Q. (1989).
 Bureaucracy: What government agencies do and why they do it.
 Basic.

 - Wilson, M. R. (2016).
 Destructive creation: American business and the winning of World War II.
-University of Pennsylvania Press.
+Philadelphia, PA: The University of Pennsylvania Press.

 - Woolf, A. F. (2020, February 14).
 Conventional prompt global strike and long-range ballistic missiles [R41464].
 Congressional Research Service.